macuco/TransferMoney/README.md

 ## Files and Directories

-The project (a.k.a. project directory) has a particular directory structure.
+The project (project directory) has a particular directory structure.
 A representative project is shown below:

 ```
 .